Why pursue a Doctorate in Electrical and Computer Engineering?

 Doctoral Research Proposal.
 Upon successful completion of the comprehensive examination, students must pass the doctoral research proposal ENCS 8511 (6 credits), within 18 (36) months after the first registration as a full-time (part-time) student in a PhD program, before they are admitted to candidacy for the PhD degree.
 Students will be assessed on the basis of written and oral presentations that must include: (i) a critical review of previous work relevant to the subject of the thesis, and (ii) a detailed research plan of action and expected milestones.
 Students are required to defend their doctoral research proposal before a committee that will normally be comprised of the same members as the Comprehensive Examination Committee.
 Students must demonstrate the viability of their project and their capacity to undertake doctoral thesis research.
 The proposal may be accepted, returned for modifications, or rejected.
 The rejection of a proposal will result in the student’s withdrawal from the program.
 A student whose proposal is accepted will be admitted to candidacy for the PhD.

 Thesis.
 Students are required to plan and carry out a suitable research, development, or design project, which leads to an advance in knowledge.
 The student must submit a thesis based upon this work and defend it in an oral examination.
 For purposes of registration, this work will be designated ENGR 8911 or COMP 8901: Doctoral Research and Thesis (70 credits) or SOEN 8901: Doctoral Research and Thesis (70 credits).
-Theses will be examined by a committee consisting of the student’s supervisory committee, an external examiner, and other examiners as approved by the Faculty Graduate Studies Committee and the Dean of Graduate Studies.
+Theses will be examined by a committee consisting of the student’s supervisory committee, an external examiner, and other examiners as approved by the GCS Graduate Studies Committee and the Dean of Graduate Studies.

 Time Limit.
 Please refer to the Academic Regulation page for further details regarding the Time Limit requirements.